Skip to Content

 USDA Loans vs. FHA Loans: How They Compare

-Both are government-backed, offering a low barrier to entry, low rates, and affordable closing costs.
+Both are government-backed, offering low entry barriers, low rates, and affordable closing costs.
 They also have looser credit and income requirements than other loan programs, allowing a larger swath of borrowers to take advantage of them.

 Down Payment Requirements